alphons/ValueProviderBug/README.md

 ```

 Now this example works out-of-the-box using the new proposal.
-Special attention to the huge gain of aving multiple [FromBody] parameters.
+Special attention to the huge gain of having multiple [FromBody] parameters.
 ```c#
 [HttpPost]
 [Route("~/api/DemoProposal/{SomeParameter2}")]